Brunobs13/GoFishGame-MVC-architecture-/README.md

 # Peixinho Decoup
+path to code: Peixinho_demo_v4/PeixinhoDecoup

-Peixinho Decoup is a card game developed using MonoGame.
+Peixinho Decoup or GoFish is a card game developed using MonoGame.
 This project includes game logic, card loading and display, and basic user interaction.

 ## Overview